 Be sure to show students how important young people were in shaping the struggle.
 The Teaching Tolerance film The Children's March can inspire your students with the heroism of students in 1963 Birmingham.
-Build on its message with a look at other young people's work registering voters during the Mississippi Freedom Summer, testing segregation laws in the Freedom Rides and influencing movement tactics and "Education for liberation combats the refusal to see humanness in others, and in doing so allows us all to be fully human.
+Build on its message with a look at other young people's work registering voters during the Mississippi Freedom Summer, testing segregation laws in

+"Education for liberation combats the refusal to see humanness in others, and in doing so allows us all to be fully human.
 Education for liberation makes necessary and central the full humanity of all people to exist and act upon their world.
-It assumes, as Charles Payne expresses, that people need to be educated in a way that helps them understand and 'think more critically about the social forces that shape our lives and think more confidently about their ability to react against those forces.""
+It assumes, as Charles Payne expresses, that people need to be educated in a way that helps them understand and 'think more critically about the social forces that shape our lives and think more confidently about their ability to react against those forces."